dheero/OBF.github.io/wiki/Google_Summer_of_Code_2015_Ideas.md

 ### Sharing SPARQL endpoint data

 Rationale
-Although increasing amounts of biomedical data is being provided as the Linked Data, there is currently no standardized way to monitor SPARQL endpoints for their availability, reliability, or content flux.
+Although increasing amounts of biomedical data is being provided as Linked Data, there is currently no standardized way to monitor SPARQL endpoints for their availability, reliability, or content flux.